Repository Standards

 Schedule Frequency

-Scheduled workflows run weekly on Monday at 06:00 UTC.
+Scheduled security workflows run daily at 02:00 UTC.

 See CI/CD & Linting for workflow implementation examples.